Tomato Soup is full of vitamin C and is the perfect go-to supper when you are busy or out of time.

 - 4 Tbls salt

 - First, gather your tomatoes from the garden, wash them and take stems off if needed.
 Next, quarter or leave tomatoes whole and put them into your tomato juicer.

 - Remove the core and skin from the tomatoes using your juicer.
 Keep scraps for chickens and other animals or throw them into the trash.

-- When all of your tomatoes have been processed start measuring the amount of cups you need and put them into a bowl or directly into your big pot on the stove.
+- When all of your tomatoes have been processed, start measuring the number of cups you need and put them into a bowl or directly into your big pot on the stove.

 - Now add the first six ingredients to the pot also.
 Heat on medium-high or high until soft, about an hour.

-- Once veggies are soft put the mixture through a food mill or strainer.
-Return strained mixture to pot and bring to a boil.
-The veggies you have strained I save.
-It makes a wonderful base for a soup.
-Add tomato sauce or some type of broth, hamburger or other type of meat, cabbage and you have another wonderful, hearty meal.
+- Once the veggies are soft, put the mixture through a food mill or strainer.
+Return the strained mixture to the pot and bring it to a boil.
+I save the veggies that have been strained as it makes a wonderful base for a soup.
+Add tomato sauce or some type of broth, hamburger or other types of meat, or cabbage, and you have another wonderful, hearty meal.

 - Now, mix flour, sugar, salt, and pepper with 2 cups water to make a roux.

-- Add to tomato mixture and return it to a boil, stirring occasionally.
+- Add the roux to the tomato mixture and return it to a boil, stirring occasionally.

-It’s now time to can.
-While the soup has been heating you should also have your lids heating, jars in hot water, dishcloth ready and all the utensils you will need laid out.
+- It’s now time to can.
+While the soup has been heating, you should also have your lids, jars in hot water, dishcloth ready, and all the utensils you will need to lay out.
 Be sure to turn your oven to its lowest setting.
 I then place a flat cooking sheet inside to set the jars on.
-This is optional of course but the filled jars slide nicely into the oven this way.
+This is optional, of course, but the filled jars slide nicely into the oven this way.

-- Grab a lid from the water on the stove with your magnet and place onto jar.
+- Grab a lid from the water on the stove with your magnet and place it onto the jar.

-- Now while holding the center of the lid, put a ring on and tighten.
-You don’t need to crank it on, hand tight is good.
+- Now while holding the center of the lid, put a ring on and tighten it.
+You don’t need to crank it on.
+Hand-tight is good.